dunderhay/Secret-Santa-for-Hackers/Gnomify/readme.md

 A Wi-Fi-connected desktop companion that uses light to show the state of your terminal job.
 Gnomify is a physical notifier inspired by ntfy.sh, but built in hardware.

-Perched beside your keyboard, the wizard raises an orb that pulses as your commands run — shifting color to show when a scan or other terminal job is in progress, complete, or has failed.
+Perched beside your keyboard, the wizard raises an orb that pulses as your commands run — shifting colour to show when a scan or other terminal job is in progress, complete, or has failed.

 Whether it's `ffuf`, `nmap`, `nuclei`, or any other command-line tool, Gnomify shows you what’s happening at a glance.